 Unlike an election, there are no alternative voting methods for Town Meeting.
 Attendance must be in person.
 Due to the nature of the meeting, and the possibility of amendments on Town Meeting floor, there is no absentee or early voting for Town Meeting.
 While all Town Meetings are recorded and broadcast live, there are no virtual participation methods available.

 State law requires that municipalities host at least one meeting, Annual Town Meeting, each Spring.
 This meeting is the primary business meeting for municipalities.
 This is where the Annual Town Budget is approved, thus funding government operations for the following fiscal year.
-Tyngsborough typically also hosts a Special Town Meeting each Fall or early winter.
-The Board of Selectmen may call a Special Town Meeting at any time and residents may call a Special Town Meeting through a citizen’s petition.
+Tyngsborough typically also hosts a Town Meeting each Fall or early winter.
+The Select Board may call a Special Town Meeting at any time and residents may call a Special Town Meeting through a citizen’s petition.